superctj/MyWebsite/content/authors/admin/_index.md

 # Biography
 ---

-I am a first-year Ph.D. student at the University of Michigan, advised by [Prof. Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
+I am a first-year Ph.D. student in Computer Science Engineering at the University of Michigan, advised by [Prof. Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
+My research interests primarily fall on adversarial machine learning.
+Specifically, I am investigating techniques that can improve robustness of deep neural networks.